A Model Stealing Attack Against Multi-Exit Networks: Method

 \subsection{Threat Model}

-We assume the victim multi-exit model is deployed on a local mobile device or IoT device.
-The attacker has no knowledge of the victim model's internal structure and can only access it through a black-box approach.
-The attacker is able to collect an auxiliary dataset for querying the victim model, consisting of a small amount of data with same distribution to the training dataset of the victim model, as well as a large amount of unrelated data.
-The attacker possesses a pre-trained model based on a different dataset, which they can further train to create their substitute model.
-Moreover, the attacker does not need to know the structure of the victim model.
-For example, the victim model’s backbone may be based on VGG, while the substitute model could be built on ResNet.
+In this paper, we assume the attacker has no knowledge of the victim model's internal structure and can only access it in a black-box manner.
+The attacker can collect a task-irrelevant dataset to query the victim model and fine-tune a pre-trained model to obtain the extracted model.
+It is worth mentioning that the structure of the extracted model and the victim model do not need to be the same.
+For example, the victim model’s backbone can be based on VGG, while the extracted model can be built on ResNet.